Experience Campus Life, Learn a New Language & Earn 2 College Credits!

 - Immersion in target language and culture

 - Students will earn 2 college credits

 - Solid preparation for college

-This year, the Summer Intensive Arabic Program for High School Students was awarded a generous grant from the Qatar Foundation International.
-Funding from this grant is dedicated to providing full and partial scholarships to students in our program.
-Scholarships are awarded to students based on financial need and/or academic merit.
+In 2017, the Summer Intensive Arabic Program for High School Students was awarded a generous grant from the Qatar Foundation International.
+Funding from this grant was dedicated to providing full and partial scholarships to students in our program.
+Scholarships were awarded to students based on financial need and/or academic merit.